 The recipe for rapadura originally came from a method of storing and transporting the massive quantities of sugar that once drove imperial Brazil’s entire economy.

 Rapadura is simply unrefined sugarcane juice cooked until it solidifies into a mass of extremely concentrated sweetness.

 It quickly became a coveted product in its own right, eaten as a dessert or to give a quick calorie boost during intense physical labor.

 12. Mousse de Maracujá (Passion Fruit Mousse)

-The name Ambrosia comes from Greek mythology, where it is depicted as the food of the gods.
-It is also the name of a sweet made from milk and eggs that is served in the southern regions of Brazil.
-It is made by adding a sweet syrup of cinnamon and cloves to a pot of milk and slow cooking the eggs, barely stirring at all, until they start to harden.
+These days it’s also the name of a sweet made from milk and eggs that is served in the southern regions of Brazil.
+It is made by adding a sweet syrup of cinnamon and cloves to a pot of milk and slowly cooking the eggs, barely stirring at all, until they start to set.

 15. Creme de Cupuaçu

 Cupuaçu is a fruit native to the Amazon rainforest that has a very distinct, strong and acidic taste.
 While too sour to be enjoyed on its own, it is the most popular choice throughout the country when used in sweet recipes.